Misato-Seki/musical-octo-guide/2_Basic_structure_and_main_functionalities.md

 - **Next.js**: Next.js handles routing through its file-based routing system.
 - **TypeScript**: Used for type safety.
 - **TailwindCSS**: A utility-first CSS framework used for styling.
-- **API Integration**: Connected the backend and frontend to enable seamless data exchange.

 Here is a link to the main entry point for the frontend: [page.tsx](./frontend/app/page.tsx)